 Electronic signatures are different from digital signatures, as they’re scanned or captured images.
 Using a digital pen or signing on a screen allows you to add your unique signature ideas and customize your signature.
 It also qualifies as an electronic signature since it is not authenticated.

 Email signatures are often used in a business context.
-They involve adding information about the sender which will automatically appear at the bottom of each email.
-Email signatures usually include the following info: The sender’s full name, title and position, contact information, photographic images, and the company logo.
-Email signatures are not used to certify documents, however, when used consistently in business communication sent to partners and clients, they can act as a record of your correspondence.
+They involve adding information about the sender, automatically appearing at the bottom of each email.
+Email signatures usually include the sender’s full name, title and position, contact information, photographic images, and the company logo.
+Email signatures are not used to certify documents; however, when used consistently in business communication sent to partners and clients, they can act as a record of your correspondence.

 How to Create Your Own Signature

 Creating your signature needs some reflection, whether it’s an email signature or a wet signature.
 Consider what you like about your handwriting and the unique qualities of your name, especially the letters that you could use for dramatic flair and design.
 Here are some basic steps to creating a distinctive signature that reflects you.